-After about two days of remorse and fervent prayer, all guilt and sadness were gone, and I felt so free and so pure again, that I knew that the Lord really put me into a new and better state than I was in before, and that His sanctifying work was real.
+After about two days of remorse and fervent prayer, all guilt and sadness were gone.
+I felt so free and so pure again that I knew the Lord really put me into a new and better state than I was in before and that His sanctifying work was real.

 So if I haven’t become absolutely sinless, then what is the difference?